 Over time you will create multiple content hubs.
 Each will be separated according to the topic you are trying to gain traction for in Google.

-The beauty of Content Hubs is that they help you visualise and organise your thoughts.
+The beauty of creating content hubs as part of your content strategy and content management is that they help you visualise and organise your thoughts.
 The process is a fantastic way of generating content ideas since the hub determines what needs to be written.

 Most importantly, this form of web content and article organisation is one that Google continues to favour because it helps your end users to navigate through your site in a logical and coherent manner.
 It also creates the link structure needed by Google to determine your most valuable content and then rank it accordingly.